nitsuah/gcp/ABOUT.md

 - The script specifically performs three assessments:
   1. **ASSESSMENT 1**: Writes the results of counting all files and folders in a source folder to a CSV file.
-  2. **ASSESSMENT 2**: Writes the results of counting all files and folders, as well as child folders, recursively to a CSV file.
+  2. **ASSESSMENT 2**: Writes the results of counting all files and folders for the first root children folder, as well as child folders, recursively to a CSV file.
   3. **ASSESSMENT 3**: Copies the source folder contents to the provided destination folder and writes the count of files and child folders found at the destination to a CSV file.

 - The script includes a validation step: